+This plan and previous Island community plans recognize that Vashon-Maury Island is intended to permanently retain designations appropriate for the Rural Area and Natural Resource Lands.
 This does not exclude or prohibit some level of development - most notably in the Rural Town - but it does mean that all growth and land use changes must respect the broader rural context in which they operate.